JorianWoltjer/graphiql-always/README.md

 ## Example

-As an example, lets try to connect to the Hackerone GraphQL API.
+As an example, lets try to connect to the HackerOne GraphQL API.

 First open the tool with the command to bypass security features: